Ralo93/DSA/SQL.md

 Return a single value, examples: MAX, MIN, AVG, SUM, COUNT.

+Aggregations can not be nested!
+No max(count( ...). order by and then limit for the max element

 ####  you cannot use aggregate functions like COUNT() directly in a WHERE clause.

 Others include ROUND(EXPRESSION, decimals) and CAST(value AS DECIMAL):